 Power through tough times

-Resilience is an essential trait for those pursuing a side business.
+Resilience is an essential trait for those starting a side hustle.
 There will be obstacles and unexpected setbacks along the way.
 At one point an injury threatened to derail Zhu’s plans to teach yoga.
 Reconnecting with the reasons she started pursuing the practice helped her pull through.

 “A lot of the time, I feel like I am going to drop dead,” confesses Penaloza.
 During the moments that test her, she, like many of the side-giggers we spoke with, encouraged connecting with the purpose, joy and satisfaction of your side-gig.